 Portland Public Schools has historically relied upon school resource officers (SRO) to provide safety and security services in our schools.
-SROs are police officers who are specially trained to work with student populations and school communities in a restorative justice and trauma informed, best practices approach.
-In the early 2000s, the school police officers, previously employed by the district, were transferred to the Portland Police Bureau (PPB), and, since that time, PPB has managed both the recruitment and performance of these officers as well as the associated personnel and overhead costs.
+SROs are police officers who are specially trained to work with student populations and school communities in a restorative justice and trauma informed best practices approach.
+The primary goals of SRO agreements, across school districts nationwide and in PPS, is to formalize the processes and intent by which school district and police bureau staff work together to address student criminal misbehavior in alternative ways that avoid referral to the juvenile justice system.

+In the early 2000s, PPS school police officers, previously employed by the district, were transferred to management by the Portland Police Bureau (PPB).
+Since that time, PPB has managed both the recruitment and performance of these officers as well as the associated personnel and overhead costs.

 This collaborative partnership has served PPS students, families and staff well however, to date, the parties have operated under an informal and non-binding agreement.
-To ensure fairness, consistency and adequate school coverage, PPS Superintendent Guerrero and PPB Chief of Police Outlaw recommend that the working agreement be formalized through the adoption of a Memorandum of Understanding (MOU).
-This staff report accompanies the MOU that is to be considered by the Portland Public Schools Board of Education and Portland City Council.
+To ensure fairness, consistency and adequate school coverage, PPS Superintendent Guerrero and PPB Chief of Police Outlaw recommend that the working agreement be formalized through the adoption of a Intergovernmental Agreement (IGA).
+This staff report accompanies the IGA that is to be considered by the Portland Public Schools Board of Education and Portland City Council.